 In a recent study, researchers found that kids who use vapes are four times more likely to start smoking cigarettes.

+Do I have a Lawsuit?
 Talk With a Vape Class Action Lawyer

 The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in vaping lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.